back

 Conduct a Practical Social Media Audit

-• Is my brand voice consistent everywhere?
+• Is your brand voice consistent?

 Pro Tip: Don’t just stare at your analytics.
 Actually dive into your comments and DMs.
 What questions are people constantly asking?
 What are they praising?
 This is direct feedback from your audience about what they truly value.